VictorHejstvig-Larsen/Business-Cycle-X-Deservingness/README.md

 # businesscycleXdeservingness
+PAPER IN THE MAKING:
-Does the effect of the political business cycle differ between different groups in society, based on how deserving these groups are?
+Does the effect of the political business cycle (Nordhaus, 1975) differ between different groups in society based on how deserving these groups are?